 Most businesses want to improve.
 But when it comes to actually making needed changes, many fall short.
 Bureaucracy, silos, and even culture can block progress and stall innovation.

-The Plan-Do-Check-Act cycle helps break companies out of stagnancy and transition to a system of continuous improvement.
+The Plan-Do-Check-Act model helps break companies out of stagnancy and transition to a system of continuous improvement.
 Learn how the PDCA cycle works and what benefits you can gain from using it at your company.

 What is PDCA?

-The Plan-Do-Check-Act (PDCA) cycle, also known as the Deming wheel or the Deming cycle, is an iterative method for continual improvement of processes, products, or services and is a key element of lean management.
+The Plan-Do-Check-Act (PDCA) model, also known as the Deming wheel or the Deming cycle, is an iterative method for continual improvement of processes, products, or services and is a key element of lean management.

 The PDCA model was developed in the 1950s by William Deming as a learning or improvement process based on the scientific method of problem-solving.
 Deming himself called it by another term—the Shewhart cycle—because he created the model based on an idea from his mentor, Walter Shewhart.